Bagasse it's a bit like paper, but without trees

 The disposal bit

-The reality is, the only researched disposal method is a commercial waste collection but we often get asked “what happens if it ends up in the normal waste” , well the answer to this is simple(ish), depending on where you live, it will either go to a waste disposal site ( thankfully this is becoming less and less common) or a Energy for Waste facility (EFW) to make renewable and non toxic energy.
+We often get asked “what happens if it ends up in the normal waste” , well the answer to this is simple(ish), depending on where you live, it will either go to a waste disposal site ( thankfully this is becoming less and less common) or a Energy for Waste facility (EFW) to make renewable and non toxic energy or end up in your recycling and gets made into paper.

-So it's still a winner, but commercial waste collection is always the best option as its completely circular and the compost created can be used to eliminate peat based compost, which is really really bad for the planet.
+So it's still a winner, but composting is always the best option (I know we have mentioned this before but it's such an important point it's worth mentioning again) as its completely circular and the compost created can be used to eliminate peat based compost, which is really really bad for the planet.

 Here's a simply way of explaining the waste process.